Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj build

-forj build refreshes generated code, runs Wire, indexes APIs, and builds the App binary.
+forj build refreshes generated code, runs Wire, indexes APIs, and builds the app binary.

 Common Mistakes